 Legitimate excuses for the absence of a student who is otherwise habitually truant include but are not limited to:

-The student was enrolled in another school district;

-The student was excused from attendance in accordance with R.C 3321.04; or

-The student has received an age and schooling certificate.
+- A. the student was enrolled in another school district; - B. the student was excused from attendance in accordance with R.C 3321.04; or - C. the student has received an age and schooling certificate.